 Psychology for Actors is both a classroom text and a handbook of ideas to help actors understand the psychology of the characters they play.
 Whether you are an actor headed to rehearsal or preparing for that big audition, Psychology for Actors will deepen your understanding and widen the spectrum of choices you have available to you in making your most important acting decisions.

-Psychology for Actors is coming from Routledge Focal Press in September, 2018, and can be pre-ordered HERE.
+Psychology for Actors is available worldwide from Routledge Focal Press and can be ordered HERE.

 150% Better Auditions teaches you the secrets of better acting and auditioning by using the power of mindfulness training to improve your confidence, concentration, and booking ratio.